 In the Encounter Info section, you will put any finishing touches on your encounter.
 Add or subtract creatures, reroll the encounter, and record the exp you’ll reward the party with if they complete the encounter here.

 The experience reward can be found at the bottom of the section.
 Total XP is the base experience of the monsters included.
 Adjusted XP is the experience of the encounter concerning the number of enemies.
 You’ll award the Total XP to the players if they complete your encounter.

 You can hit the “save” button to save the encounter for later use in Kobold Fight Club.
 There is a Manage Encounter section of the website that stores all of your saved encounters.
 You can revisit these whenever you wish.

 Once you are ready to create a new encounter, press the “New” button.
 The Encounter Info section will then be cleared.
 Your filters will still be intact so you can quickly create another encounter of the same theme!

 Kobold Fight Club is by far my most-used D&D 5e tool.
 I use it constantly for ensuring that encounters are properly balanced, and finding new monsters to throw at the party.
 It adds tons of variety to my games.

 One piece of advice I’ll give for using Kobold Fight Club is that you’ll want to take note of how easy each of the encounter difficulties is for your party.
 If your party has a lot of magical items like mine does you should compensate for that.
-For example, my party should be able to do 6 medium encounters.
-Instead, I’ll throw 6 hard encounters at them.
-You’ll know what your group can handle so trust your gut.
+You’ll quickly learn what your group can handle by using this tool.